SumoLogic/sumologictoolbox/readme.md

 2. Open a new shell

-3. execute the following commands to install the module dependencies:
+3. execute the following command to install pipenv, which will manage all of the library dependencies for us:

-    pip3 install pyqt5
-    pip3 install requests
-    pip3 install tzlocal
-    pip3 install pytz

-    pip3 install logzero  !New Requirement!
+    pip3 install pipenv

 4. Download this repo (either as a zip from the main repo download link or using git.)
 Unzip if you downloaded the zip.
 5. Change to the directory in which you installed sumotoolbox.
-Type the following to run the script:
+Type the following to install all the package dependencies (this may take a while as this will download all of the libraries that sumotoolbox uses:

+    pipenv install

+6. Finally, to run sumotoolbox type:

- python3 sumotoolbox.py
+    pipenv run python3 sumotoolbox.py

 Dependencies
 ============

 Sumotoolbox was created using python 3.6, pyqt5 and the Qt designer application.
-The following python modules are
+The following python modules are required and can be found in the repository in the "pipfile":
- required:

 pyqt5
 requests
 tzlocal
 pytz
+pathlib

-logzero     !New Dependency!
+logzero

 Features and Usage